-Emerald Networks will be on view from March 19–April 26 at Northeastern University's Gallery 360.
+Emerald Networks was on view at Northeastern University’s Gallery 360.
 This exhibition is sponsored by Sasaki in collaboration with the Humanities Center, the Northeastern Center for the Arts, the College of Social Sciences and Humanities, and the College of Arts, Media and Design.

 For more information contact Laura Marett.